gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 - **CLI ergonomics.** Common flags from pip and uv (`--constraint`, `--pre`, `--upgrade-package`, `--verbose`/`--quiet`) are not yet present, and there is no progress feedback or diff summary across re-locks.
-- **PEP 751 portability.** Reproducibility gaps include missing [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) support, `file://` URLs that are not rewritten to relative paths in the lockfile, and an unpopulated `packages.dependencies` graph.
+- **PEP 751 portability.** Reproducibility gaps include missing [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) support, `file://` URLs that nab does not rewrite to relative paths in the lockfile, and an unpopulated `packages.dependencies` graph.
 - **Resolution stability.** No seed-pins from a prior lockfile means unrelated packages can churn on re-lock; some dependency-group conflict messages do not name which groups disagree.
 - **Networking in corporate environments.** Both transports skip proxy environment variables and the OS certificate